-Annual FTCA Forum
+Annual FTCA Forum (In-Person)

 Many health centers and their staff members rely on the professional liability coverage offered pursuant to the Health Center Federal Tort Claims Act (FTCA) program.
 From submitting the initial application for “deeming” status to handling malpractice claims and preparing for a site visit, FTCA program compliance is essential.

 FTCA coverage depends upon whether the services provided are: